google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 ## Clone and customize the example repo {: #clone-and-customize-the-example-repo }

-The [svgomg-twa](https://github.com/GoogleChromeLabs/svgomg-twa) repo contains an example TWA that you can customize to launch your website:
+The [svgomg-twa](https://github.com/GoogleChromeLabs/svgomg-twa) repo contains an example Android application that launches a Trusted Web Activity.
+You can customize to launch your website:

 1. Clone the project (`git clone https://github.com/GoogleChromeLabs/svgomg-twa.git`).
 2. Import the Project into Android Studio, using **File** > **New** > **Import Project**, and select